michibo/feyntrop/README.md

 where `Delta` is the respective error term (i.e. one expected standard deviation) and where `Re` and `Im` denote the real and imaginary part of the respective coefficient in the expansion.

-The other fields give store the sampling and the preprocessing time.
+The other fields store the sampling and the preprocessing time.

-If you are not interested in the logging information, use, for instance, the command
+If you are not interested in the logging information, use the command
 ```
 ./feyntrop < low_level_input.json 2> /dev/null
 ```